-Now that the nights have drawn in and the temperature is dropping faster than you can say 'I feel like a holiday', why not let your mind wander to sunnier climes, where a huge, crimson sun is making its slow descent into the endless azure of the Arabian Sea, silhouetted by towering palm trees.
-Now imagine a tourist resort that's not - with an exciting nightlife that never sleeps, yet an impenetrable peace that can't be measured.
+Let your mind wander to sunnier climes, where a huge, crimson sun is making its slow descent into the endless azure of the Arabian Sea, silhouetted by towering palm trees.
+Picture a fusion of mouth-watering curried food, beachside yoga sessions, whitewashed churches and sweeping beaches.
+Imagine a longer haul, exotic tourist resort with exciting nightlife that never sleeps, yet an impenetrable peace that can't be measured.
 Imagine an ancient province with indigenous cultures and traditions with roots stretching back into time immemorial, yet with an up-to-the-minute vibrancy that would become any western city.
-Imagine India, then imagine somewhere that isn't quite India.
-Imagine going on holidays to Goa!
+Imagine India, and then go book a holiday to Goa!

 Talking of time, the annual monsoon season lasts from June through late September, and this is when Goa receives just about all of its annual rainfall, so a constant temperature of 25 to 29°C, no less) mixes with humidity and sultry breezes.
 Best to pack your sandals and light clothes, as the temperature is high from September until December.
 The cool season lasts from December until February.
 Well, that's if you call night-time temperatures of 20°C cool!
 The temperature then reaches its zenith of around 35°C in May, just before the rains break.
 Apart from that, the odd rainy day is just that - odd - so a light cagoule might be in order.